 IT—Information System Technicians have duties similar to a civilian IT person, operating and maintaining the Navy's satellite telecommunications systems, mainframe computers, local and wide area networks, and micro-computer systems.

 Navy Intelligence Ratings

-The Office of Naval Intelligence is responsible for the collection, analysis and production of scientific, technical, geopolitical, military and maritime intelligence.
-The Intelligence Community is made up of more than 3,000 military, civilian, reservists and contractor personnel at locations around the world.
+The Office of Naval Intelligence is responsible for the collection, analysis, and production of scientific, technical, geopolitical, military, and maritime intelligence.
+The Intelligence Community is made up of more than 3,000 military, civilian, reservist, and contractor personnel at locations around the world.

-This rating includes IS - Intelligence Specialists, who analyze intelligence data, prepare and present intelligence briefings, use maps and charts to produce imagery data and maintain intelligence databases.
+This rating includes IS—Intelligence Specialists, who analyze intelligence data, prepare and present intelligence briefings, use maps and charts to produce image data, and maintain intelligence databases.

 Naval Medical and Dental Personnel

 The Medical and Dental Communities of the Navy are part of the big medical care machine known as the Navy Bureau of Medicine.
 All the specialties of the medical and dental communities branch off from the Hospital Corpsman rating.
 You can pursue dental, neurology, cardiology, surgical, combat, or special operations medics to name a few specialties available to the Navy Hospital Corpsman (HM).